osamja/my-personal-website/info.md

  - Backup Berkeley project writeups locally
  - Update static asset images on homepage
  - All pics should be low res unless leaf node. e.g. clicking on image from /photography should download full res img
  - Find better way to point to static assets, create JS variable for path `'src': 'static/images/general/colors/black.jpg',`
- - Grid items that are leafs (don't point to another URL should not be displayed as URLs)
+ - Grid items that are leafs (don't point to another URL should not be displayed as URLs, no hand icon should be displayed)